EventStore/EventStore-Client-NodeJS/README.md

 This client is compatible with version `20.6.1` upwards.

-Server setup instructions can be found in the [Event Store Docs], follow the docker setup for the simplest configuration.
+Server setup instructions can be found under the installation section of the [Event Store Docs].
+Follow the Docker setup for the simplest configuration.

 ## Documentation